 Quick facts about Sweden

 Sweden is ranked as the fifth best country in the world when it comes to providing higher education and the Swedes have the second highest proficiency in English as a second language in the world.

 Home of the Nobel Prize, the world's most prestigious academic distinction, Sweden enjoys great international respect for innovative and creative thinking and for encouraging close cooperation between academia and industry.
-Sweden is ranked as 'the most creative country in the world'.
+Sweden is ranked among the leading creative countries in the world.

 Equality and transparency are key factors in Swedish society along with a strong social safety net.
 Sweden spends more of its gross domestic product (GDP) on social services than any other country in the world, according to recent OECD statistics.
 Democratic principles shape not only the way Sweden is governed, but all levels of society — from preschool to the workplace.

 The Swedes have worked hard to build a society that promotes equality between the sexes, tolerance and inclusiveness and it is no surprise that Sweden is among the top countries in the international ranking lists for equality.

 Full religious freedom is legally guaranteed in Sweden, which gives every individual the right to belong to the church or the religion of his or her choice.
 In international terms, Sweden stands out as one of the most secularised countries in the world.

 Sweden is located in the Scandinavia region of Northern Europe.
 It borders Norway to the north-west, Finland to the north-east and Denmark to the south, via the connecting Öresund bridge.

 By size, Sweden is one of Europe’s largest countries, comparable to Spain or France.
 But in terms of population it is small and has only 10 million inhabitants.
 Nearly 90% of the population lives in the southern part of the country.